-The Division of Biostatistics, School of Public Health, at the University of Minnesota is announcing the opening of a non-tenure track (contract) faculty position at the rank of Assistant Professor, who will provide statistical support for clinical trials coordinated at the Coordinating Centers for Biometric Research (CCBR).
+The Division of Biostatistics, School of Public Health, at the University of Minnesota is seeking applicants for a non-tenure track (contract) faculty position at the rank of Assistant Professor, who will be a member of the Analytics Core of the Masonic Institute for the Developing Brain (MIDB).

 The University of Minnesota, founded in the belief that all people are enriched by understanding, is dedicated to the advancement of learning and the search for truth; to the sharing of this knowledge through education for a diverse community; and to the application of this knowledge to benefit the people of the state, the nation, and the world.